 A close friend of mine has a saying… Starting a business is like making a plane take off of the runway.
 Everyone involved has to put everything they have into it and in the beginning it is tense and sometimes rocky and then after a bit it stabilizes.

 I am now facing several issues because of their strategy.
-Primarily the fact that this hate group has done such a good job with their fear propaganda that people’s moms and dads and brothers and sisters and friends are getting scared about me and then trying to turn the people they love away from me.
+Primarily the fact that this hate group has done such a good job with their fear propaganda and slander that people’s moms and dads and brothers and sisters and friends are getting scared about me and then trying to turn the people they love away from me.
 It’s WAY harder to brush off the concerns of a passionate hater than the concerns of someone in your life that you love and whose opinion and connection you care about.
-Second, many people do not want to stick their necks out in support of me and be shot at by this hate group too (condemned by association).
-Third, even more people than that are merely conflict avoidant and simply do not want to be involved in the heat and pressure of controversy.
+Second, many people do not want to stick their necks out in support of me and be 'shot at' by this hate group too (condemned by association).
+Third, even more people than that, are merely conflict avoidant and simply do not want to be involved in the heat and pressure of controversy.

 The pressure I am under now is the very reason that people choose to stay small.
 I am acutely aware that it is much safer socially to do so.
 That is sad to me.
-I can see now first hand what people are trying to avoid by holding themselves back.
+This is what people are trying to avoid by holding themselves back.
 The reality is that launching anything in the hopes of success, just like you do when you push the throttle on a plane to launch it into the air, is a risk.
 It is a risk that you’ll never be ready for.
 And so, rather than provide any solution today, I would like to end this blog by inviting you to ask yourself the question… What am I afraid of that is currently making me hold myself back?
 By taking a risk to ‘really go for it’, whatever that may be, what is it that I risk?